faizah-s/flight-management-system/README.md

 # Flight Management System

 ## Project Overview
 This project implements a Flight Management System database designed to manage key aspects of airline operations, including customers, airports, flights, seat availability, bookings, and payments.
+The database schema and queries are designed and tested using MySQL.

 ## Database Schema
 The database consists of the following tables: